 Seasoning options

-Karikari maitake is usually seasoned with salt, pepper, and sometimes lemon juice.
-While you can also season it with soy sauce and garlic, similar to Karaage (Japanese fried chicken), I wouldn’t recommend doing so because strong seasonings can overpower the delicate flavor of maitake mushrooms.
-Even if you add a twist to the seasoning, it is advisable to let the flavor of the maitake shine through.
+While you can also season it with soy sauce and garlic, I wouldn’t recommend doing so, as strong flavors can overpower the delicate taste of maitake mushrooms.
+Even if you want to add a twist, it is better to let the flavor of the maitake shine through.

 📋Step-by-step recipe